Things To Avoid When Choosing A Freight Sale Agent

 Could a broker that lacks license provide effective brokerage services?
 It's difficult to say.
 Like other types of business licenses, a freight brokerage license doesn't guarantee expertise, much less intuitive solutions.
 But it does imply that a broker possesses proficient knowledge of freight brokerage, which is more than one can say for an unlicensed broker.

-At Siggol Logistics Company, we encourage one to deal with licensed companies as we are also licensed.
+At Siggol Logistics, we encourage one to deal with licensed companies as we are also licensed.

 NO CARGO INSURANCE